 Data must be able to be moved.

-- RDM supports local storage and will soon support data replication from an RDM database to another RDM database system, or to any other enterprise database vendor, Oracle or Microsoft SQL Server through SymmetricDS.
+- RDM supports local storage and data replication from an RDM database to another RDM database system, or to any other enterprise database vendor, Oracle or Microsoft SQL Server through SymmetricDS.

 - Data can be collected on the device and replicated to an enterprise system for easy and quick analysis.